Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Background

 If $U\in \R^{n\times n-r}$ with $\Range(U)=\Null(V^T)$, then $W:=UU^T$ is an \textdef{exposing vector} for the minimal face, i.e.,

 Let \textdef{$\FF_R$} denote the feasible set for~\eqref{sdp_facialone}.
 We emphasize the following constant rank result for the \FR substitution:

-{\begin{remark} For a typical \FR algorithms for finding the minimal face, at each iteration the dimension is strictly reduced, and at least one redundant linear constraint can be discarded, i.e.,~we need at most $\min\{m,n-1\}$ iterations, e.g.,~\cite{DrusWolk:16,SWW:17},\cite[Theorem 3.5.4]{Sremac:2019}.
+\begin{remark} For a typical \FR algorithm for finding the minimal face, at each iteration the dimension is strictly reduced, and at least one redundant linear constraint can be discarded, i.e.,~we need at most $\min\{m,n-1\}$ iterations, e.g.,~\cite{DrusWolk:16,SWW:17},\cite[Theorem 3.5.4]{Sremac:2019}.
 Note that \FR can also be considered in the original space using rotations.
 Each step of \FR involves finding an exposing vector $W=UU^T$ to the minimal face.
 Without loss of generality, we can assume that the matrix $Q= $ is orthogonal.
 Then the \FR that reduces the size of the problem $X=\VV^*(R) = VRV^T$ can equivalently be considered as a rotation (orthogonal congruence):

 i.e.,~after this rotation, we can discard zero blocks and reduce the size of the problem.
 We note that this can then be compared to the \emph{Constrained Set Invariance Conditions} approach in~\cite{permenter2017reduction}, where a special projection is used to obtain the reduced problem.
 In addition, the approach in~\cite{permenter2017reduction} performs the projections on the primal-dual problem thus maintaining the original optimal values of both.
 In contrast, we emphasize the importance of the primal problem as being the problem of interest.
-After \FR we have a regularized \emph{primal} problem~\eqref{sdp_facialone} with optimal value the same as that of the original \emph{primal} problem; and, where we have the important property that the dual of the dual is the primal. \end{remark} }
+After \FR we have a regularized \emph{primal} problem~\eqref{sdp_facialone} with optimal value the same as that of the original \emph{primal} problem.
+In addition, the reduced program has the important property that the dual of the dual is the primal. \end{remark}